Investigating the Nature of the Luminous Ambiguous Nuclear Transient ASASSN-17jz: Observations and Survey Data

-We obtained radio observations of ASASSN-17jz using Discretionary Time observations at 10~GHz with the Karl G. Jansky VLA (legacy code AR981) in its BnA configuration on 23 February 2018, and Target of Opportunity observations at 5~GHz with the electronic European very long baseline interferometry Network (e-EVN) on 11 April 2018 (project code RR011).
+We obtained radio observations of ASASSN-17jz using Director's Discretionary Time observations at 10~GHz with the Karl G. Jansky VLA (legacy code AR981) in its BnA configuration on 23 February 2018, and \edit1{TOO} observations at 5~GHz with the electronic European very long baseline interferometry Network (e-EVN) on 11 April 2018 (project code RR011).

 The VLA observations consisted of 2.2~hr on source using the full bandwidth ($2\times2$~GHz) X-band receiver in full polarization.
 We reduced the data with the VLA recipe for total intensity continuum observations within the Common Astronomy Software Applications package \citep[{\sc casa};][]{mcmullin07} version 5.1.2-4.
 We reran the pipeline with additional data flagging after inspecting the first pipeline products.
 Using the full bandwidth we attained a root-mean square (RMS) of 2.1~\mujyb{}, improving the pipeline product by 5\%.
 We used J1331+3030 as a flux-density calibrator and J1734+3857 as a phase calibrator.
 Both calibrators appear as point sources with 10~GHz peak intensities of $4.39\pm0.22$~\jyb{} and $0.88\pm0.04$~\jyb{}, respectively.
 We detected a source at the position of ASASSN-17jz with an S/N of $\sim 65$ when using the full bandwidth.
-Figure~\ref{fig:radio_im} shows the VLA image of the transient.
+Figure~\ref{fig:radio_im} shows the VLA image \edit1{at the position of the} transient.